 Oh, silly me!
-I naively thought, I must still be tired and have missed my purple ribbon wearing beauty.
-Five minutes passed, by this point I was frantically muttering “Ethel?
+I naively thought, I must still be tired and haven’t spotted my purple ribbon wearing beauty yet.
+Five minutes passed, by this point, I was frantically muttering “Ethel?
 Ethel??
 Where are you?”
 Time was ticking.
 I was late for work.
 Still, I refused to accept that she had gone.

 Tell everyone you know

 I messaged work in denial.
 “I think someone has stolen my bike!
 Just looking for it — sure it will turn up!”.
 Messages of condolence started flooding in from my co-workers.
-It finally dawned on me when I spot my ring lock cut in half in the spot I always parked in- she’s been stolen.
+It finally dawned on me when I spot my ring lock cut in half in the spot I always parked in — she’s definitely been stolen.

-I told everyone I knew; friends and family; random passers-by; basically anyone who would listen.
-There was method to my madness though.
+I told everyone I knew, friends and family, random passers-by, basically anyone who would listen.
+There was a method to my madness though.
 The more people who know your bike is stolen, the more people who are looking out for it.
-There’s always a sliver of hope that your bike may find it’s way back to you!
+There’s always a ray of hope that your bike may find its way back to you!

 Allow yourself time to mourn

 What followed in the next few days can only be described as pitiful.
 I mourned the loss of a bit of metal and two wheels.
-Every bike I walked passed, I checked for the ribbon, the handle bar grip that was falling off and listened for the weird squeak she would make when breaking.
+Every bike I walked passed, I checked for the ribbon, the handlebar grip that was falling off and listened for the weird squeak she makes as she breaks.
 Okay, Ethel was far from perfect, but she was mine.
 I felt let down by the whole Dutch cycling thing.
 I needed time to grieve.